LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### Solution

 I changed the size of each icon to 1.5rem, which is equivalent to the 24px minimum (which I feel is still a bit small) and I also added a right margin of .125rem (2px) to each link to create an offset (both size and offset are not required, only one is).
 This is one of those cases where it's enough to pass, but could be a lot better.
-This is where looking at 2.5.5 Target Size (Enhanced) should be our first port of call, it would require a minimum click/tap area of 44px, this is what we did on this site. ibelieve Apple, Microsoft and Google have developer guidelines for user interface components and they all recommend values that are around about the 44px size, give or take. so in this case, yes, i have made it pass, but no, it's not great and we should do better.
+This is where looking at 2.5.5 Target Size (Enhanced) should be our first port of call, it would require a minimum click/tap area of 44px, this is what we did on this site.
+I believe Apple, Microsoft and Google have developer guidelines for user interface components and they all recommend values that are around about the 44px - 48px size, give or take. so in this case, yes, I have made it pass, but no, it's not great and we should do better.

 #### Accessibility link in footer becomes obscured